elpimous/Neo_robot/README.md

 Neo_robot
 =========

+Some packages, for an open source robot called QBO.
-ros nodes for QBO robot, from THE CORPORA firm
+A robot created by THE CORPORA firm (Spain)
+Totally open source : based on some arduino cards, I2C protocol, Linux and ros INDIGO